-Paragard IUD Lawsuits Settlement Amounts
+Paragard IUD Lawsuit Settlement Amounts

 Our lawyers are handling Paragard IUD removal lawsuits in all 50 states.
 These lawsuits allege the Paragard intrauterine device breaks upon removal because it is made with inflexible plastic and degrades before the device expires.
 Over 2,500 lawsuits have been lodged against Teva Pharmaceutical and CooperSurgical by women who encountered issues such as breakage during removal or implantation or other complications associated with the Paragard birth control device.